SAP-samples/build-apps-enablement/UseCaseBuddy_Tutorial/Start/build-use-case-buddy.md

     <!-- size:500px -->
     ![Destination](visuals/destination1.png)

-2. Search for **JAM** destination and click on **Clone** Icon to create a duplicate of the JAM Destination.
+2. Search for **JAM** destination and click on **Clone** Icon to create a duplicate of the JAM Destination. <br>
+*JAM destination will be created by default when subscribed to the SAP Build Work Zone.*

     <!-- size:500px -->
     ![Destination](visuals/destination2.png)

-3. Change the followings in the JAM_CLONING destination and Save.
+3. In order to use this destination for the action project, change the following parameters in the cloned destination destination.

     - Give a different destination Name: **JAMForActions** *Please note: We will refer to this new destination “JAMForActions” later in Action Project.*
     - Add few **Additional Properties** as below:
       - sap.applicationdevelopment.actions.enabled : true
       - sap.processautomation.enabled : true
       - sap.build.usage: odata_gen

+     - Click on SAVE

     <!-- size:500px -->
     ![Destination](visuals/destination3.png)